 A pump-action and/or semi-automatic rifle-sized firearm, usually firing buckshot.
 Shotguns see a lot of use in police work, particularly in the US.
-While in the real world their advantages are debatable in movies, video games, comics and the like shotguns are really, really powerful.
+In the real world their advantages are debatable.
+But in movies, video games, comics and the like shotguns are powerful weapons.

-They’ll shred everything, send people flying and are great for shooting monsters, zombies, etc. This inflated image of power is probably tied to the pump action used in many models, giving the impression that each shot is so large and powerful that it needs a strong, loud, vigourous move to be readied.
+They’ll shred everything, and inexplicably send people flying.
+They are great for shooting monsters, zombies, etc..
+This inflated image of power is probably tied to the pump action used in many models, giving the impression that each shot is so large and powerful that it needs a strong, loud, vigourous move to be readied.
 Ka-chink !

 These guns nearly always fire 12-gauge, 00 buckshot.
 In fiction and games, such a load is usually powerful enough to defeat body armour yet spreads quickly enough after leaving the barrel to hit two persons standing close to each other.
 It has essentially no downsides.

-Shotguns have access to numerous speciality ammunition types that are usually depicted as being even more powerful than buckshot.
+Shotguns have access to numerous speciality ammunition types.
+These are usually depicted as being even more powerful than buckshot.

 Older shotguns that only have a pump action require an Automatic Action (in DCH) or a Move Action (in DCA) to ready a new round before shooting.
 This can be alleviated with removing a bit called the disconnector – when you do that you can just keep the trigger depressed and every round you pump into the chamber will immediately be fired.